vineethsai/tool-registry/README.md

 - Python 3.9+
 - PostgreSQL (optional, SQLite can be used for development)
 - Redis (optional, for rate limiting)
-- HashiCorp Vault (optional, for secret management)
+- HashiCorp Vault (optional, for enhanced secret management)

 ### Standard Installation